jtanguy/julien.jhome.fr-old/posts/2012-12-05-making-my-blog.md

 # The future

-For now I have a satisfying working blog, but I would like to add automatic references, including an compiling the bibliography if there is a `.bib` file with the same name as the current page.
-I will also eventually put the source code of this blog on github.
+For now I have a satisfying working blog, but I would like to add automatic references, including an compiling the bibliography if there is a `.bib` file with the same name as the current page. ~~I will also eventually put the source code of this blog on github.~~

+**Update :** The source code of this blog is [on github](http://github.com/jtanguy/julien.jhome.fr)